 A 2015 Bloomberg report put forth the observation that per tenant, coworking spaces are more expensive than renting a single desk through some other means.
 Thus for an extremely small team, other cost-effective options need to be figured out.
 It is to be noted that coworking spaces are gradually bringing down this cost.

-In whatever country one resides, there are numerous of these workspaces that let one work at minimal pricing.
+In whatever country one resides, there are numerous workspaces that let one work at minimal pricing.
 So many of these can be selected according to your suitability can comfort.
-Having delineated the pros and cons of a coworking setting, it’s quite clear that such way of functioning is a double edged sword.
-Jump into the bandwagon keeping in mind the possible consequences which need not necessarily bring good news at all times.
+Having delineated the pros and cons of a coworking setting, it’s quite clear that such a way of functioning is a double-edged sword.
+Jump into the bandwagon keeping in mind the possible consequences that need not necessarily bring good news at all times.